gusemery/InstallOpenTelemetry_IIS/README.md

 Install

-The format of the command is InstallOpenTelemetry.ps1 {installpath} -CollectorURL {collector url} -Platform {Platform} -ServiceNamespace {namespace}
+The format of the command is InstallOpenTelemetry.ps1 {installpath} -CollectorURL {collector url} -Platform {Platform} -ServiceNamespace {NameSpace} -ServiceName {AppName}

 -The Platform and ServiceNamespace options will configure the ENV variable OTEL_RESOURCE_ATTRIBUTES.